ProgrammingLyss/ProgrammingLyss.github.io/README.md

 ### III.
 Did you meet the course objectives you planned to meet with this enhancement in Module One?
 Do you have any updates to your outcome-coverage plans?

 Yes, I did meet the course objectives I initially planned to meet with this enhancement in Module One.
-My planned enhancements for this artifact was to implement 3 new calculator functions, additional JUnit tests, and additional comments.
-The completion of my planned enhancements demonstrates my achievement of Course Outcome 4: Demonstrate an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals.
+My planned enhancement for this artifact was to implement 3 new calculator functions, additional JUnit tests, and additional comments.
+The completion of my planned enhancement demonstrates my achievement of Course Outcome 4: Demonstrate an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals.
 With that in mind, I have no update for my outcome-coverage plan.

 ### IV.
 Reflect on the process of enhancing and/or modifying the artifact.
 What did you learn as you were creating it and improving it?
 What challenges did you face?